Rocco83/bell-controller/README.md

 * this daemon is tested in `/usr/local/bell-controller` directory.
 * Sounds to be played have to be placed in sound/ directory.
 Files inside need to have no spaces or other non ASCII character into the file name.
 * The file can be played also from external sources using the fifo created by the daemon.
+* Pinout description can be found in the official web site https://www.raspberrypi.org/documentation/usage/gpio-plus-and-raspi2/ or in a more clean way in https://github.com/Dot-and-Net/IoTHelpers/wiki/Raspberry-Pi-2-and-3-Pinout

 #### Autostart as a service
 1. put the repository on `/usr/local/bell-controller`